-AL = Action Level MCL = Maximum Contaminant Level MCLG = Maximum Contaminant Level Goal MFL = Million Fibers per Liter MRDL = Maximum Residual Disinfectant Level pCi/l = picocuries per liter (a measure of radioactivity)ppm = parts per million or milligrams per liter (mg/l)ppb = parts per billion, or micrograms per liter (μg/l)ppt = parts per trillion, or nanograms per liter
+AL = Action Level MCL = Maximum Contaminant Level MCLG = Maximum Contaminant Level Goal MFL = Million Fibers per Liter MRDL = Maximum Residual Disinfectant Level

 Water Treatment Techniques

 Corrosion Control through pH Adjustment Many drinking water sources in New England are naturally corrosive (i.e. they have a pH of less than 7.0).
 The water they supply has a tendency to corrode and dissolve the metal piping it flows through.
 This not only damages pipes but can also add harmful metals, such as lead and copper, to the water.
 For this reason it is beneficial to add chemicals that make the water neutral or slightly alkaline.
 This is done by adding any one, or a combination of several, approved chemicals.
 The Dennis Water District adds potassium hydroxide to its water.
 This adjusts the water to a non-corrosive pH.
 Testing throughout the water system has shown that this treatment has been effective at reducing lead and copper concentrations.